SeY-Kim/final_project/README.md

 It is simple.
 While the webservice is running, it will continously update real time information on the website.
 Users only need to access the server provided by raspberrypi.

-1. Gett into the same local internet connection with raspberrypi server.
+1. Get into the same local internet connection with raspberrypi server.
 2. Turn on a web browser.
 3. Type raspberypi.local/WhatIsGoingOnToday on the web browser And you are done!